NietoCurcio/Ristorante-Confusion/README.md

 	}, [validate, state.firstName, state.lastName, state.telNum, state.email])
 ```

-Notice that when occurs an update in the Component state, the component will re-render, and the reference
-of validate function will be different, with a new closure (the environment when the function was created).
-But, because validate is a dependecy in our effect, if it has changed, it will run the effect (even if is not necessary).
+Notice that when occurs an update in the Component state, the component will re-render, and the reference of validate function will be different, with a new closure (the environment when the function was created).
+But, because validate is a dependency in our effect, if it has changed, it will run the effect (even if is not necessary).
-Then we have 3 approachs:
+Then we have 3 approaches:

-- Put validate in the callback, so we get useEffect(validate, [state.firstName]), so isn't a dependecy
+- Put validate in the callback, so we get useEffect(validate, [state.firstName]), so isn't a dependency
-- Declare validate within the effect, so isn't a dependecy
+- Declare validate within the effect, so isn't a dependency
-- wrap the validate function in useCallback hook, is effect's dependency, but only creates a new reference if the dependencies of validate function has changed.
+- wrap the validate function in useCallback hook, is effect's dependency, but only creates a new reference if the dependencies of validate function have changed.
 Otherwise, same input, same output, nothings has changed.
 Notice that the state.touched.firstName is a dependency, is an external information.

 ESLint will help us to fix it showing the following error: